boringAdam/Cafeteria-App/README.md

 npm run dev
 ```

-The Cafeteria App should now be accessible at http://localhost
+## Access
-The database is accessible with phpmyadmin configuration at http://localhost:8001
+- The Cafeteria App should now be accessible at http://localhost
-DB_USERNAME=sail
+- The database is accessible with phpmyadmin configuration at http://localhost:8001
-DB_PASSWORD=password
+- DB_USERNAME=sail DB_PASSWORD=password

 ## License